 Master’s Degree Plan I (Thesis)

 A master's thesis is patterned after a Ph.D. dissertation but on a scaled-down level of originality and length.
-The thesis should demonstrate the student’s proficiency in research methods and scientific analysis, and a thorough knowledge of the state of the art in the student’s chosen area.
-A Master’s thesis is a description of an original technical or research contribution of limited scope, or an advanced design study.
+The thesis should demonstrate the student’s proficiency in research methods and scientific analysis, and a thorough knowledge of state of the art in the student’s chosen area.
+A Master’s thesis is a description of an original technical or research contribution of limited scope or an advanced design study.
 The thesis research must be conducted while the student is enrolled in the program.

 Thesis Advisor / Thesis Committee

 The thesis advisor supervises the thesis and the thesis committee approves it.
 The student selects a committee that consists of three ladder faculty of which majority (if not all) must be from the student’s graduate program/emphasis.
 The committee is then approved by the graduate advisor, program chair, and graduate dean.

 For specific details regarding master’s degree requirements, please refer to the graduate program/emphasis website.